Our Makers

 • Susan Fried, USA

 Caroline first discovered Susan's work at an exhibition in Boston and fell for her delightful, magical style.
-Our eight exclusive original pieces and two prints come in loose pairs, incorporating patterns and elements from our collections.
+Our eight exclusive original pieces and two prints come in loose pairs, incorporating patterns and elements from our collections, all depicted in Susan’s signature layered style and accompanied with whimsical narratives.

 Shop Susan's Collages